kaiw1atcmu/kaiw1atcmu.github.io/pages/mydoc/getting_started_with_tensorflow-gpu.md

 ## Install CUDA & cuDNN
 Before you start, check that your machine should have GPUs, and should have their drivers correctly installed.
-Normally, you don't need to worry about this, if your machine is pre-installed with Windows 10 and its corresponding hardware drivers, for example.
+Normally, you don't need to worry about this if your machine is pre-installed with Windows 10 and its corresponding hardware drivers, for example.
 Otherwise, you'll probably have to download and install the appropriate GPU drivers.
-I recommend you to search [NVIDIA's official website](https://www.nvidia.com/en-us/geforce/drivers) for authenticate NVIDIA Geforce drivers, rather than test your Google-Fu by making a random search.
+I recommend you to search [NVIDIA's official website](https://www.nvidia.com/en-us/geforce/drivers) for authentic NVIDIA Geforce drivers, rather than test your Google-Fu by making a random search.

-If you want to use the GPU version of the TensorFlow you must have a CUDA-enabled GPU.
+If you want to use the GPU version of TensorFlow you must have a CUDA-enabled GPU.
 (My *LEGION* laptop has an NVIDIA GeForce 1060 Graphic Card, which is a CUDA-enabled GPU.)
 Then you need to install *CUDA* and *cuDNN* with their appropriate versions.